Grand Jury declines to indict Judge Lim

-Lim was charged July 2 in connection with an incident that took place in February.
-A statement issued by the Georgia Bureau of Investigation said that Lim’s wife had told a friend he had hit her multiple times during an argument.

-But on Monday, according to statements issued by the Haralson County District Attorney’s office and Judge Lim’s attorney, Bob Rubin, the wife later it was not her husband that had hit her, but his 15-year-old daughter, her stepdaughter.
+Lim was charged on July 2, after his wife told a friend that he hit her multiple times during an argument in February, according to a statement issued by the Georgia Bureau of Investigation on the date he was charged.
+She later said it was not her husband that had hit her, but his 15-year-old daughter, her stepdaughter, according to statements issued by the Haralson County District Attorney’s office and Judge Lim’s attorney, Bob Rubin on Monday.

-“The wife’s initial report to her friend was that Judge Lim had physically beat her up following an argument over his disciplining of her son, his stepson, severely injuring her face,” according to the statement released by District Attorney Jack Browning.
+“The wife’s initial report to her friend was that Judge Lim had physically beat her up following an argument over his disciplining of her son, his stepson, severely injuring her face,” according to the statement released by District Attorney Jack Browning about the case.
 “The wife’s first outcry to the friend in Washington was evidenced by a lengthy text message between the two that included a graphic photograph of the injuries she said she suffered during the altercation.”

 Lim said his only involvement was to break up the fight, and he was unsure how his wife’s injuries occurred, according to Browning’s release.